 Where to buy Garam Masala?

 Although I highly recommend making Garam Masala at home (it is so easy to make!), you can also find it at many grocery stores.
-I would suggest to look for the one that does not include a ton of spices, the main basic ingredients is what gives the most flavor.
-Look for an indian grocery store or in the international aisle of grocery chains.
+I would suggest looking for one that does not include a ton of spices.
+The main basic ingredients are what give the most flavor.

 Cooking with Garam Masala

-Homemade Garam Masala Recipe
+Garam Masala Recipe (Easy & Authentic)

 Ingredients